piniTayeb/ModuleFederationSSR/README.md

 Remote server exposes "SomeComponent", and Host server consume and render it in Server Side.

+This line creates an error in run time:

+`import SomeComponent from "website2/SomeComponent";`

+(hostServer/LocalComponent.js)

 ## Install
  npm i
 ## Run